Create, change, or delete a public IP address prefix

 At the top, left corner of the portal, select + Create a resource.

-Enter public ip address prefix in the Search the Marketplace box.
+Enter public ip prefix in the Search the Marketplace box.
 When Public IP address prefix appears in the search results, select it.

 Under Public IP address prefix, select Create.